 Respecting insects brings joy.
 Taking a passionate interest in the infinitely small helps guard against an infinitely mediocre life.
 For the insect lover, a puddle can be Lake Tanganyika, a pile of sand takes on the aspect of the Taklamakan Desert.

 I’ve spent much time alone, and this book resonated.
 The desire to withdraw and renew, certainly.
 But other aspects felt a bit too on the nose: “In the depths of the taiga, I changed myself completely.”
 How do you change completely?
 Do your beliefs change?
 Your manner of interaction?
 Surely, to change would be, at the very least, to deny the compulsion to write another book about solitude.

 That being said, Tesson’s underlying message rings true:

 We alone are responsible for the gloominess of our lives.
 The world is grey because of our blandness.
 Life seems pallid?
 Change your life, head for the cabins.
 In the depths of the woods, if life remains dreary and your surroundings unbearable, the verdict is in: you can’t stand yourself!

 As a lifelong introvert and seeker of empty spaces, I’ve found being alone isn’t about avoiding others.
 Nurturing and sustainable solitude is allowing others to flow through us.
-Remaining unaffected and yet having empathy.
-I cannot strike that balance nor can Tesson.
+Remaining unaffected, yet having empathy.
+I cannot strike that balance, nor can Tesson.